Cost of Living in Tokyo – 2024 Guide

 Cost of housing in Tokyo.

-Real estate is very expensive in Tokyo, and unlike the other day-to-day costs, which you can manage to change anytime with better planning, you need good planning before you decide on a place to live.
+Real estate is very expensive in Tokyo.
+Unlike other day-to-day costs, which you can manage to change anytime with better planning, you need good planning before you decide on a place to live.
 Poor planning or a hasty decision about your place to stay can dramatically increase your cost of living.

 As per the July 2020 data from the National Association of Real Estate Transaction, inside the 23 wards of Tokyo, the average monthly costs you will incur are as follows: